The Elevation Grant Program

 Grant award range: $20,000 – $250,000

-Organizations may apply to multiple program interest areas.
+Organizations may apply to multiple program interest areas and are required to submit an application per each interest area.

 Organizations that are start-ups and/or pilot programs may be considered for infrastructure development support.

-- The fiscal sponsor must be another 501(c)(3) nonprofit that must adhere to all applicable grant rules and regulations.
+- The fiscal sponsor must be another 501(c)(3) public charity with the administrative capacity to support the sponsored entity in meeting all applicable grant rules and regulations.
 Any misuse of federal funds becomes the sole responsibility of the fiscal sponsor.

-- If two or more agencies partner to pursue a grant, the Federal government acknowledges one agency as the fiscal sponsor (lead).
-The fiscal sponsor receives the funds and ensures that the funds are spent in accordance with the rules and regulations.
+- If two or more agencies partner to pursue a grant, The Indianapolis Foundation, in administering federal funds, acknowledges one agency, the fiscal sponsor, as the lead.
+The fiscal sponsor receives the grant funds and ensures that the funds are spent in accordance with 2 CFR Part 200, Uniform Administrative Guidance, Cost Principles, Audit Requirements for Federal Awards, and all other requirements outlined in the grant agreement.

-- A written agreement between the two organizations should be established prior to applying for the funds.
-Example of fiscal sponsorship agreement
+- A written agreement between the entities should be established prior to applying for funds and submitted along with the grant application.

 Place-based efforts are designed to support neighborhoods that promote safety, strengthen social networks among residents and reduce or prevent crime in a specific geographical area as defined by a neighborhood and/or community and led by engaged residents and community leaders.
 Organizations applying for support in this area must be able to measure how efforts have increased residents’ safety and awareness in a particular area through resident surveys, increased crime reporting, or using crime statistics.
 These efforts may include: